fuseml/docs/docs/cli.md

 # FuseML Command-Line Reference

-Use FuseML Command-Line is a frictionless experience.
-Let's deep dive into the various option you may use with it.
+Using the FuseML CLI is a frictionless experience.
+Let's deep dive into the various options you may use with it.
-Let's start looking at the whole capabilites.
+Let's start looking at the global capabilites.
 Simply type:

 ```bash
 fuseml